langdonms/portfolio/README.md

 # Update: Creating a new Repo
-I'm restarted this project on a new Repo to install Material Design Components for the web locally.
-Hopping over there. https://github.com/langdonms/portfolio-md
+~I'm restarted this project on a new Repo to install Material Design Components for the web locally.
+Hopping over there. https://github.com/langdonms/portfolio-md~

+Now moving onto Material Design for Bootstrap after being in over my head with compiling MDC for the web locally. https://github.com/langdonms/portfolio-mdb

 # Updating my portfolio
 ### Why?